thosgood/this-weeks-finds/markdown/51-100/week055.md

 fun thing for people to read who are interested in quantum gravity, but are not necessarily specialists:

-1) Gary Au, The quest for quantum gravity, available as gr/qc-9506001.
+1) Gary Au, "The quest for quantum gravity", available as `gr/qc-9506001`.

 This consists mainly of interviews with Chris Isham, Abhay Ashtekar and Edward Witten.
 What's nice is that the interviews are conducted by someone who knows physics.
-The questions and answers are technical enough to convey some of the real substance of the subject, while still (I hope) non- technical enough so that you don't have to be an expert to get a lot out of them.
+The questions and answers are technical enough to convey some of the real substance of the subject, while still (I hope) non-technical enough so that you don't have to be an expert to get a lot out of them.
 Isham talks mainly about the "problem of time" in quantum gravity, Ashtekar talks mainly about the loop representation of quantum gravity, and Witten talks about string theory.